-We have issued our Statement of Reasons on this objection.
-In this we outline that we do not consider it appropriate to issue a report in the Public Interest in relation to the two concerns raised.
-We have though raised a Key Recommendation in relation to governance failures in relation to the Council's project management in connection to this issue in our Annual Auditors report.
+we have issued our Statement of Reasons on this objection.
+In une ...

-We have other members of the Public who we are in the process of responding to in relation to this matter who wrote to us in the inspection period regarding the matter.
+consider it appropriate to issue a report in the Public Interest in relation to the two concerns raised.
+We have though raised a Key Recommendation in relation to governance failures in lation to the Council's project management in connection to this issue in our Annual to this matter who wrote to us in the inspection period regarding the matter.
 And therefore this aspect of the work is still ongoing.